camptocamp/docker-mapserver/README.md

         camptocamp/mapserver
 ```

-For accessing maps for the "wfs" service add `map=/etc/mapserver/wfs.map` to
+For accessing maps for the WFS service add `map=/etc/mapserver/wfs.map` to
 your query string.
-Here is the URL for a "GetCapabilities" request:
+Here is the URL for a `GetCapabilities` request:

 `http://your.mapserver.host/?map=/etc/mapserver/wfs.map&service=WFS&request=GetCapabilities`

-Similarly, for accessing maps for the "wms" service add `map=/etc/mapserver/wms.map` to
+Similarly, for accessing maps for the WMS service add `map=/etc/mapserver/wms.map` to
 your query string.

-## Project version

-* The version 7.0.x will be in the [branch 7.0](https://github.com/camptocamp/docker-mapserver/tree/7.0).
-* The version 7.2.x will be in the [branch 7.2](https://github.com/camptocamp/docker-mapserver/tree/7.2).
-* The version 7.4.x will be in the [branch 7.4](https://github.com/camptocamp/docker-mapserver/tree/7.4).
-* The version 7.6.x will be in the [branch 7.6](https://github.com/camptocamp/docker-mapserver/tree/7.6).